Skip to Main Content

 • Member – State Bar of California, Intellectual Property Law Section

-• Member – American Intellectual Property Law Association
+• Member – American Bar Association Council of Appellate Lawyers

 • "Point Break 2.0: The Trademark Preliminary Injunction Hearing," State Bar of Georgia, Intellectual Property Section (April 2016)